How To Protect Yourself From Coronavirus

 How Force of Nature Can Help

 Our EPA-registered disinfectant kills 99.9% of germs and is just as effective as bleach when used as directed.
 Force of Nature is on the EPA’s List N, the disinfectants approved for use against SARS-CoV-2.
+EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
 Refer to the CDC for additional guidance here.

-More great news: Force of Nature provides hospital-grade sanitizing and disinfecting at home and is free of allergens, irritants, and toxic chemicals, so you can feel good using it around small children and pets.
+More great news: Force of Nature provides hospital-grade disinfecting at home and is free of allergens, irritants, and toxic chemicals, so you can feel good using it around small children and pets.

-Coronavirus is here – and it looks like it may be for awhile.
+Coronavirus, Covid-19 and the Delta variant are here – and it looks like they may be for a while.
 While that is scary, there are things you can focus on as you transition to a new normal that will actually help you protect yourself and your family from contracting COVID-19, which we’ll get to in this article.
 It’s best to stick to getting your information from trusted sources like the Center for Disease Control (CDC) and the World Health Organization (WHO) instead of dubious sources in social media.

 Do Wash Your Hands Frequently (And Effectively!)